danionella/warpfield/README.md

 > vol_mov_reg, warp_map, _ = warpfield.register_volume(vol_ref, vol_mov, recipe, callback=callback, video_fn=video_fn)
 > ```

+## Feedback and contributing

+We value your feedback and contributions to improve `warpfield`!
+Here's how you can help:

+- **Bug Reports**: If you encounter any issues or unexpected behavior, please [open a bug report](https://github.com/danionella/warpfield/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).
+- **Feature Requests**: Have an idea for a new feature or improvement?
+Let us know by [submitting a feature request](https://github.com/danionella/warpfield/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D).
+- **General Questions or Kudos**: Join the conversation in our [Discussions](https://github.com/danionella/warpfield/discussions).
+Whether you have questions, ideas, or just want to share how `warpfield` has helped your work, we'd like to hear from you!

+#### Contributing Code

+Whether it's fixing a bug, adding a feature, or improving documentation, your help is appreciated.
+To contribute, fork the repository, make your changes in a feature branch, and submit a pull request (PR) for review.
+Please follow these minimum standards:

+- Code Quality: Write clean, readable, and well-documented code.
+- Testing: Include tests for new features or bug fixes.
+- Discussion: For significant changes, please open an issue or start a discussion first to align with the project's goals.

+Thank you for helping make warpfield better for everyone!

 ## Citing our work
 If you use `warpfield` in your research, please cite the paper that first described our registration approach: